caoer/FXModelValidation/README.md

 	return @[
 		// the name, email, subject and body attributes are required
 		@{
-			FXModelValidatorAttributes : @[@"name", @"email", @"subject", @"body"],
+			TMPModelValidatorAttributes : @[@"name", @"email", @"subject", @"body"],
-			FXModelValidatorType : @"required",
+			TMPModelValidatorType : @"required",
 		},
 		// the email attribute should be a valid email address
 		@{
-			FXModelValidatorAttributes : @"email",
+			TMPModelValidatorAttributes : @"email",
-			FXModelValidatorType : @"email"
+			TMPModelValidatorType : @"email"
 		}
 	];
 }
 ```

 A rule can be used to validate one or multiple attributes, and an attribute may be validated by one or multiple rules.
-Please refer to the [Validating Input](https://github.com/plandem/FXModelValidation/blob/master/Validating%20Input.md) section for more details on how to declare validation rules.
+Please refer to the [Validating Input](https://github.com/plandem/TMPModelValidation/blob/master/Validating%20Input.md) section for more details on how to declare validation rules.

 Sometimes, you may want a rule to be applied only in certain scenarios.
 To do so, you can specify the on property of a rule, like the following: